FDio/csit/docs/tag_documentation.rst

     and reports total sent/received packets over trial duration.
     The result is an average of 10 trials of 1 second duration.

+.. topic:: SOAK

+    Performance tests using PLRsearch to find the critical load.

 Ethernet Frame Size Tags
 ------------------------